-Some laboratories also test the gender of the baby and look for problems with the sex chromosomes.
+Some laboratories also test the sex of your baby and look for differences with the sex chromosomes.

 You might choose to have an NIPT test if:

-- you are at increased risk (for example, if you are older or you have had a baby previously with Down syndrome or another chromosomal condition)
+- You have an increased chance of having a baby with Down syndrome because you are older or you or your partner already have a baby with Down syndrome or another genetic condition.

 How much does the NIPT cost?